Director of Parent Experience

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha does not evade standardized testing.
-We engage with it directly.
-If you seek an institution that compromises rigor or dilutes expectations, reconsider your application.
-But if you support establishing high benchmarks—and enabling every student to achieve them—begin here.
+Alpha doesn't evade standardized testing.
+We embrace it fully.
+If you're seeking a school that minimizes rigor or dilutes expectations, look elsewhere.
+But if you believe in establishing high standards—and supporting every student in reaching them—begin here.

 👉 Watch MacKenzie explain (3 min)